Avoiding Data Loss on NAS WD My Book Duo and Recovering Deleted Files: Expert Tips

 It is essential to ensure proper backup strategies are in place to protect against data loss in case of a failed RAID rebuild.
 Regularly backing up data to an external storage device or cloud storage is recommended to safeguard against potential data loss situations.

-Although NAS My Book Duo can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS My Book Duo can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view